MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 Use the following API methods in the JavaScript file to trigger the video filter app:

-* Call the `registerForVideoEffect` method to get the selected effect in Teams client and notify the video extension that the new effect will be applied.
+* Call the `registerForVideoEffect` function to get the selected effect in Teams client and notify the video extension that the new effect will be applied.
 The `VideoEffectCallBack` function updates the local state with the current selected effectId.

   Following code snippet is an example of calling the `registerForVideoEffect` method: